I have worked for over 12 years in the entertainment and creative industries, and the contemporary arts.

 “Procreate Project started as an attempt to promote the manifest and many beneficial changes that accompany pregnancy.
 I wanted to reach and influence the public about an event whose ancillary benefits are largely ignored.

-The idea was inspired by my own experience of pregnancy and the shocking reality of lack of support and representation that force women outside of the creative industries.
+The idea was inspired by my own experience of pregnancy and the shocking reality of lack of support and representation that force women and primary care givers outside of the creative industries.

 Mother House Studios